Students sitting in row seats in a lecture room with a green statute on table top.

 This course places the big questions of philosophy and ethics in conversation with the religious traditions that have shaped them across the globe and throughout history, and continue to shape them here and now.

-You will learn from subject specialists who have expert knowledge of the traditions they teach, and the experience to help you draw connections between ancient wisdom and the urgent debates of our time: the nature of authority, how belief shapes behaviour, the relationship between rights and responsibilities, what it means to be human, how to balance competing claims for justice.
+At Chester, you will learn from subject specialists who have expert knowledge of the traditions they teach, and the experience to help you draw connections between ancient wisdom and the urgent debates of our time, including the nature of authority, how belief shapes behaviour, the relationship between rights and responsibilities, what it means to be human, and how to balance competing claims for justice.

 Theology and Religious Studies at the University of Chester